Tamarind Village Chiang Mai offers guests a daily programme of cultural activities that highlight

 The elegant art of weaving flower garlands has always played an important role in Thai culture.
 Phuang malai, made from sweet smelling jasmine blossoms combined with a variety of coloured flowers, are given to welcome guests and to decorate religious shrines.FRIDAY: SPA HERBAL COMPRESS MAKING

-Learn how to make a traditional herbal compress from a variety of healing Thai herbs in accordance with ancient recipes which are then skillfully wrapped in muslin into a tight ball.
-Traditionally the compress includes a mixture of six dried herbs including lemongrass, plai, turmeric, kaffir lime, camphor and tamarind leafs.THE VILLAGE WALK
+Learn how to make a traditional herbal compress from a variety of healing Thai herbs in accordance with ancient recipes, which are then skillfully wrapped in muslin into a tight ball.
+Traditionally the compress includes a mixture of six dried herbs including lemongrass, plai, turmeric, kaffir lime, camphor and tamarind leafs.SATURDAY: TUNG ‘FLAG’ MAKING

 Join us on an hour long walking tour through the back lanes of our 'village' and let us introduce you to some of the beautiful temples and historic monuments which are located just on our door step.
-Discover northern Thailand's rich culture and history which dates back more than 700 years.
-In addition, you'll have the chance to join in a daily merit marking offering to the Buddhist monks of our local temple. *09:30 hrs.
-The Village Walk is also available on other days upon request with one day's advance notice.
+Discover northern Thailand's rich culture and history, which dates back more than 700 years.
+In addition, you will have the chance to join in a daily merit-marking offering to the Buddhist monks of our local temple. *One-day reservation in advance is required.